 Day Two (optional) covers the following:

 Day two is geared toward nurses and other personnel who will have a more "hands-on" approach to evaluating a student's impairment.
 Principals and administrators are encouraged to attend to familiarize themselves with assessment procedures.

 In order to qualify for this course, prospective students must be currently employed at a school in a capacity that involves regular interaction with students.

+Upcoming classes may be found in the Schedule of Classes page under DITEP.
 In order to register for this course, students are required to electronically submit their full name, e-mail address, and school name to the course coordinator.